 Saint Arnold likens this BB18 to Grandma’s oatmeal cookies.
 My grandma never made those because she’s Belgian and she doesn’t bake, but I can definitely see the comparison.
 It starts off unassuming and smooth with super sweet caramel and molasses flavors followed by the alcohol heat and whiskey flavors that round out the finish.
 This is the second beer in the Bishop’s Barrel series that they’ve aged in WhistlePig barrels.

 The carbonation is light, as is common with BA beers, but the mouthfeel is silky smooth and full-bodied from all the oats.
 If cloyingly sweet were measured from 1-10, this would clock in at a solid 4 for me.
 It’s super sweet, but not too much.

 We always try and compare each beer we review with something else local, or anything craft for that matter, but beers that are this complex and layered are hard to compare.
 If anything, BB15 comes to mind, simply because it’s a Barley Wine, which is comparable to an Oat Wine.
 There’s not really an apples for apples comparison locally though.

 Saint Arnold Bishop’s Barrel 18 was available in bottles at HEBs, Specs, etc., but it was the kind of thing that was stored in the back.
 You have to find someone and ask for it.
+But, since it’s in bottles, be careful on your way home not to expose them to the sunlight.
+Here are 4 lies you may have been told about skunked beer.
 It was also on tap at a few spots.
 Saint Arnold has been known to hold on to quite a bit of their B.B. and DR series beers for events, so keep your eyes peeled if you didn’t get any when it released.